| Oracle® Streams Advanced Queuing User's Guide and Reference Release 10.1 Part Number B10785-01 |

 DBMS_AQADM.MIGRATE_QUEUE_TABLE ( queue_table IN VARCHAR2, compatible IN VARCHAR2);

-If a schema was created by an import of an export dump from a lower release or has Oracle Streams AQ queues upgraded from a lower release, then attempts to drop it with DROP USER CASCADE
+If a schema was created by an import of an export dump from a lower release or has Oracle Streams AQ queues upgraded from a lower release, then attempts to drop it with DROP USER CASCADE will fail with ORA-24005.
+To drop such schemas:

 Event 10851 should be set to level 1.

-Drop all tables of the form AQ$_
+Drop all tables of the form AQ$_queue_table_name_NR from the schema.

 Turn off event 10851.